iffn/iffnsLocalMovementSystemForVRChat/README.md

 # iffnsLocalMovementSystemForVRChat
- A system that allows players to walk on and transition between moving objects in VRChat
+ A system that allows players to walk on and transition between moving objects in VRChat.

+ Requires VRChat SDK3 for Worlds, the compatible Unity version and UdonSharp 0.20.3 or higher.

 ## How to use
 ### How to use guide: